Â鶹APP

 Faculty: Abhinav Bhushan (BME)

-Application of Embedded Systems, Microcontrollers, Analog Circuits in Buildings
+Application of Embedded Systems and Microcontrollers in Buildings

 Faculty: Mohammad Heidarinejad (CAEE)

-This project will focus on leveraging recent developments in low-cost sensors and microcontrollers to develop and deploy smart building sensing and controls solutions, especially for our steam systems (i.e., low-cost steam traps and radiator valve controls solutions).
-In addition, students will use different filters (e.g., Elliptical, Butterworth, RC, and RF) using LTSpice or similar tools, as simulator, schematic capture and waveform viewer.
+Description: This project will focus on leveraging recent developments in low-cost sensors and microcontrollers to develop and deploy smart building sensing and controls solutions, especially for our steam systems (i.e., low-cost steam traps and radiator valve controls solutions).
+Students with a background in coding (e.g., in C/C++, Rust for embedded systems and microcontrollers, Python), prototyping (e.g., assembly and fabrication using 3D printers), or building test circuits on breadboards (e.g., design to a printed circuit board) will work together with the current undergraduate and graduate students.

 Building Systems Semantic Models